 Renter and owner need for housing assistance is measured through cost burden and overcrowding conditions.
-The count of cost burdened renter and owner households used in the RAF measures the number of households in Texas that spend more than 30% of their income on rent or homeowner costs (for homeowners with a mortgage), which is a common measure of unaffordable housing.
-The count of overcrowded renters and owners measures the number of housing units with more than one person per room, including the kitchen and bathroom.
+The RAF defines a cost-burdened household as one that spends 30% or more of their monthly income on rent or homeowner costs (for homeowners with a mortgage), which is a common measure of unaffordable housing.
+The RAF considers an overcrowded housing unit to be one that contains more than one person per room, including the kitchen and bathroom.
 Areas with high cost burden or overcrowding may signify a need for assistance.

 Many of TDHCA's programs aim to assist households that are cost-burdened or overcrowded.
 HTC and HOME MF both offer assistance for reduced-rent apartments.
 HOME SF offers Tenant-Based Rental Assistance, which pays a portion of a recipient's rent to their landlord.
-HTF offers the Amy Young Barrier Removal Program, which can serve both renters and homeowners.
+HTF offers the Amy

+Young Barrier Removal Program, which can serve both renters and homeowners.
 Therefore, variables representing renters who need assistance are included in the analysis for all four program RAFs.

 HOME SF offers homebuyer assistance, home repair assistance, and single family development programs.
-For home repair, HOME SF offers grants and no-interest loans to homeowners to rehabilitate or reconstruct their homes.
-For single family development, typically the homes are built by Community Housing Development Organizations (CHDOs) and the homes are purchased by low-income homeowners.
-HTF offers the Amy Young Barrier Removal Program, which can be used for homeowners and the Bootstrap Loan Program for potential homeowners who use "sweat equity" and low- to no-interest loans to build and secure ownership of their homes.
+For home repair, HOME SF offers grants and no-interest loans to homeowners to reconstruct their homes.
+For single family development, typically the homes are built by Community Housing Development Organizations (CHDOs) and purchased by low-income homeowners.
+HTF offers the Amy Young Barrier Removal Program, which can be used for homeowners (as well as renters), and the Bootstrap Loan Program for potential homeowners who use "sweat equity" and low- to no-interest loans to build and secure ownership of their homes.
 Therefore, variables representing homeowners who need assistance are included in the HOME SF and HTF RAFs.